davidshq/garden/content/health/nutrition/h-n-smoothies-recipies.md

 Note: Nutritional values of these may be suspect.
 I need to rework all this, but the ingredients themselves seemed to work well.

+### June 1st, 2025
+- Same as May 1st Mix #1 except:
+	- Include a whole lemon instead of 1/3rd
+	- Add 1 tsp of Tumeric.

 ### May 1st, 2025

 #### Mix #1